 Many in the Boise area have joined the ranks of those working from home.
 Without a traditional home office, it can be challenging to tune out the distractions of others at home, daily chores, and household needs.
 Establishing a go-to work zone will help you regain that focus.
 Here are some fantastic ideas to convert unused space into a perfect workplace:

-If you happen to have an extra closet this can be a fantastic, tucked away space for an office.
+If you happen to have an extra closet this can be fantastic, tucked away space for an office.
 Consider clearing out space and installing shelving and a small desk.
-Remove the doors for more space while you work, or keep them on and close the "office" when you're finished for the day.
+Remove the doors for more space while you work, or keep them on and close the “office” when you’re finished for the day.
+These small home office ideas can also work with an armoire or TV Cabinet.

 Under the Stairs